jessecambon/Data-Science-Sandbox/README.md

 * [Presenting Regression Models](source/Regression_Model_Tidying.md) - Code for cleaning the outputs of regression models

 ## NLP
+* [Document Embeddings](source/state_of_union_embeddings.ipynb) - Using document embeddings to find similar state of the union addresses.
 * [Hello NLP](source/Hello_NLP.ipynb) - Testing out some NLP techniques on Wall Street Journal sample data
 * [State of the Union Analysis](source/state_of_union_v2.ipynb) - An exploration of state of the union addresses with NLP
 * [LSTM Demo](source/LSTM-Demo.ipynb) - An LSTM network for predicting if a company review from glassdoor is positive